This shows the contents of write data in each address of the System Data Area.

 8 |

 When Alarms are set for the Data Display where you enter a value outside of the alarm range, this bit turns ON.
-When you input a value inside the alarm range or change screens, this bit turns OFF. |
+When you input a value inside the alarm range, this bit turns OFF. |

 9 |